rishiswethan/Number-plate-detection-using-CNN/README.md

 # Number-plate-detection-using-CNN
-This program uses convolutional neural networks to recognize the text in the number plate
+This program uses convolutional neural networks to recognize the text in the number plate.This network is based on [this paper](https://vision.in.tum.de/_media/spezial/bib/stark-gcpr15.pdf) by Stark et al, which describes how google broke their own CAPTCHA system.
+Do check it out, as it gives more specifics about the architecture used than Google's paper.

 To use this project: